 Representation & Media Coverage

 The representation of females in sport remains one of the greatest advancements made in the topic, however the instance of women consistently being represented seems to only occur in sporting competitions, and not in journalism, or media coverage.
 A pivotal role is played by media coverage in sport, regardless of gender, with viewership shaping public perception and influencing narratives surrounding athletes in sport, especially in recent years due to the surge of social media.
 Due to this fact, addressing gender equality requires a shift in how female athletes are portrayed, covered, and narrated by the media.
 The representation of females in sport remains one of the greatest advancements made in the topic, however the instance of women consistently being represented seems to only occur in sporting competitions, and not in journalism, or media coverage.
 Through the recent “gender balanced” dubbed theme of the 2020 Tokyo Olympics sport viewership of domestic women’s leagues such as the WNBA and National Women’s Soccer League (both US leagues) have increased by 68% and above 500% respectively, citing a positive trend in viewership.
 However, even with viewership increasing, media coverage has surprisingly not, with only 4% of all media covered sports going to female athletes, as revenue is not coming through for these leagues.
-Because of this, investors and sports media companies stand together, hesitating to invest in women’s athletics for the same reason; profitability.
+Due to this ….. of this, investors and sports media companies stand together, hesitating to invest in women’s athletics for the same reason; profitability.
 This causes the cycle to repeat once more, barring female athletes from the same opportunities given to men in the field.
 Via more investing alongside comprehensive and inclusive broadcasting, the media can contribute to a more balanced and gender equal world of sports, potentially closing the gender pay gap to an extent while additionally fostering greater recognition and respect for the world’s beloved and talented female athletes.
 Additionally, encouraging female representation in sports governance bodies enables the voices of women athletes and advocates to be heard, influencing potential impactful policies that address disparities and promote fair treatment and opportunities of all in sports, regardless of gender identity.

 Gendering of Sport